miszalinski/working-with-me/README.md

 I optimize for three things - roughly in this order:

-1. **Team health** → sustainable pace, psychological safety, and continuous growth
+1. **Team health** - sustainable pace, psychological safety, and continuous growth
-3. **Impact** → Both user outcomes (better experiences) and business outcomes (reliability, efficiency, growth enablers)
+2. **Impact** - both user outcomes and business outcomes (the metrics we actually track)
-4. **Engineering excellence** → quality that compounds over time
+3. **Engineering excellence** - quality that compounds over time

 When these trade off (and they will), I’ll make the tension explicit.